timetag/timetag.github.io/docs/actions.rst

 Parameters
 ......

-- ``[(Number of bins, Width of bins in picoseconds),...]`` (required) This parameter has to be specified in a pair, like ``(100,16)``.
-The first value of the pair indicates the number of bins in the histogram.
-The second value of the pair indicates the size of each bin in the histogram.
+- ``[(Number of bins, Width of bins in picoseconds, time interval modifier),...]`` (required) A list of dimension specification.
+One tuple is used per dimension.
+The first value of the tuple indicates the number of bins in the histogram.
+The second value of the tuple indicates the size of each bin in the histogram.
+The values that fall out of the histogram will be ignored.

-    If the histogram is multi-dimensional, specify value for each dimension, like ``[(100,16),(200,16)]``.
+    The third value of the tuple is optional, it is a string of numba expression that modifies the time interval ``"time"``.

  .. note::
     The product of the histogram parameters bin size and bin number gives you the maximum correlation length, if you are performing a correlational analysis.

-    The values that fall out of the histogram will be ignored.
+    If the histogram is multi-dimensional, specify one tuple for each dimension, like ``[(100,16),(200,16)]``.

+    If you need logarithmic binning, use ``HISTOGRAM(h1, [(100,24,"round(math.log(time))")])``.

 - ``Extra Dimensions``
     The extra dimension before the histogram dimensions, usually used for making images.